-Early in my legal career I saw how vital it is to a firm’s success to have business development strategies in place.
+Early in my legal career I saw how vital marketing for attorneys is for success.

 I never intended to become a lawyer.
 My father (a lawyer himself) actually wanted me to become a nuclear physicist.